How can shipping and freight data be used to complement our understanding of the Rotterdam effect and trade flows international hubs?

 Why might this be relevant?

-The project focuses on tracking physical location and transit of consignments in digital trade systems, complementing understanding of trade flows and supply chains.
+The project aims to develop a core capability for testing the physical assurance of digital trade systems, which is relevant to understanding trade flows and supply chains.